There's now a host of streaming services available for Irish viewers to choose from. Here’s all you need to know about the best ones.

 With the cost of living still a concern for many households and streaming services becoming increasingly expensive, it’s worth reviewing your subscriptions to see where you can cut back.

-One of the biggest advantages of streaming services is their flexibility—most have no sign-up fees and operate on 30-day rolling contracts, meaning you can cancel at any time without penalty.
+One of the biggest advantages of streaming services is their flexibility — most have no sign-up fees and operate on 30-day rolling contracts, meaning you can cancel at any time without penalty.

-If you’re not watching much at the moment, simply cancel your subscription and save money.
+If you’re not watching much at the moment, simply pause your subscription and save money.
 You can always resubscribe later when a new show catches your eye.
 In most cases, your account details and viewing history will be saved for at least a year.

 And if you're signed up to multiple streaming platforms, consider rotating between them.
 There’s no point paying for more than two at a time as you won't be able to watch everything at once.
 Make a list of the shows you want to watch on each streaming service.
-Once you're finished, cancel and then move onto your next streaming service.
+Once you're finished, cancel and then move onto your next service.

-Some services may also offer you a discounted rate if you attempt to cancel—so that's always worth a try!
+Some services may also offer you a discounted rate if you attempt to cancel — so that's always worth a try!
 Additionally, if your household no longer needs access to multiple screens, downgrading to a basic or lower-tier plan could be a simple way to save.